spotinst/terraform-provider-spotinst/docs/resources/stateful_node_azure.md

 * `preferred_zones` - (Optional, Enum `"1", "2", "3"`) The AZs to prioritize when launching VMs.
 If no markets are available in the Preferred AZs, VMs are launched in the non-preferred AZs.
 Must be a sublist of compute.zones.
 * `custom_data` - (Optional) This value will hold the YAML in base64 and will be executed upon VM launch.
 * `shutdown_script` - (Optional) Shutdown script for the stateful node.
 Value should be passed as a string encoded at Base64 only.
+* `user_data` - (Optional) Define a set of scripts or other metadata that's inserted to an Azure virtual machine at provision time.
+(Base64 encoded)

 <a id="boot_diagnostics"></a>
 ## Boot Diagnostics